 Pathways to Academic Success

-In the long run, understanding cultural differences in children's learning will play a crucial role in achieving the CRCDE's core mission: identifying pathways to academic success.
+Understanding cultural differences in children's learning will play a crucial role in identifying pathways to academic success.

 Fathers who are positively involved in their children's lives may help their children avoid the declines in cognitive performance that are often evidenced in children living in poverty.
 These findings demonstrate the importance of designing programs and policies that encourage positive father involvement.